Workplace Violence Not As Rare As You Think

 Violence in The Workplace

-Many people assume that their coworkers are nonthreatening and are safe people to be around, but this is not always true.
+Many people assume that their coworkers are non-threatening and safe people to be around, but this is not always true.
 Some individuals may have a tendency to violence when irritated or angry, and instances of workplace violence are not as rare as you may think.
 According to Safety.com, workplace violence has become all too common in today’s uncertain job market.
 Because employees are feeling the pressure to perform, they are often prone to overreact or to panic when another employee is getting more recognition.

 Employers at workplaces should be careful to monitor any workplace bullying that is going on within the company.
 Safety.com suggests that employers punish the first workplace bully that is discovered harshly.
 This may teach other workers that they cannot get away with acting harshly.
 If employers do not silence bullying before it gets out of hand, then this may be cause for a lawsuit.
 Often, injuries that are incurred at work can be considered worker’s compensation lawsuits, and bullying or violence at the office is no exception.
 If you are injured by a co-worker, then you may be able to seek reimbursement for all medical bills and other expenses from the company.